Troubleshoot your DNS settings

 2. Make sure you only have the Webflow DNS records set on the root domain and/or the subdomain(s) hosted with Webflow

-Check and fix the A records
+Check and fix the A record(s)

 • There are no A records on the root domain

-• The ANAME or CNAME record on the root domain (with the hostname @) is proxy-ssl.webflow.com
+• The ANAME or CNAME record on the root domain (with the hostname @) is proxy-ssl.webflow.com or cdn.webflow.com — check Site settings > Publishing > Production to confirm which option is correct for your site

 Note

+Some DNS providers prefer that you set the root domain (e.g., yourdomain.com) as the hostname instead of @.
 Some DNS providers prefer that you set the www subdomain (e.g., www.yourdomain.com) as the hostname instead of www.
 Additionally, some DNS providers require a trailing dot at the end of CNAME records (e.g., proxy-ssl.webflow.com.).
 We recommend that you check your DNS provider’s documentation to confirm their preferences and requirements.
-Check out this list of DNS providers and links to their documentation on updating DNS settings

 Still having issues?